eMapR/LT-GEE/README.md

 var aoi = ee.Geometry.Polygon(coords);
 ```

 3. Define the LandTrendr run parameters as a dictionary.
-See the [documentation](#documentation) section for parameter definitions
+See the [parameters](#parameters) section for definitions.
+Note that the image collection will be appended to this dictionary in a later step.

 ```javascript
 var run_params = {